rawgraphs/rawgraphs.github.io/content/blog/rawgraphs2-updates-and-release/rawgraphs2-announcing.md

 From the next year, we will consider other ways to financially support the project and keep it sustainable.
 If you are a company and you would like to sponsor us, feel free to contact us at [hello@rawgraphs.io](mailto:hello@rawgraphs.io).
 *****
 ## I contributed to the campaign with the perk "A one-day workshop in Milan".
-When will the workshop will be?
+When will the workshop be?
-Unlucky it's very difficult to organise public events in the coming weeks and months, as you can imagine.
-For this reasons we have decided to offer remote sessions and we will contact all the participants in the coming weeks to accommodate everyone's needs.
-We are planning more sessions to have smaller groups to ease the participation and the support.
+Unlucky it's very difficult to organize public events in the coming weeks and months, as you can imagine.
+For these reasons we have decided to offer remote sessions and we will contact all the participants in the coming weeks to accommodate everyone's needs.
+We are planning more sessions to have smaller groups to ease participation and support.